 - Publication: Publishers can organize and manage their content by creating Publications.

-- Tip: What was called "Edition" in the former Producer tool or "Source" in the former Publisher Center is now called "Publication”.
+- What was called "Edition" in the former Producer tool or "Source" in the former Publisher Center is now called "Publication."

-- Feed: To share your content with Google News, you can create an RSS feed in the "Content" tab of the Publisher Center.
+- Feed: To share your content with Google News, you can add an RSS feed in the "Content" tab of Publisher Center.

-- Content label: Add content labels to alert Google News of a part of your site that contains news articles, and if these articles need a specific label, like satire or opinion, applied to them.
+- Content label: Add content labels to alert Google News to a part of your site that needs a specific label applied to it, like satire or opinion.

-Tip: Submitting Content labels doesn't guarantee your content will appear in Google News.
+- Content labels don't guarantee your content will show up in Google News.

 - Labels: Labels are a set of predefined, generally understood terms that describe the content of your news articles.
-They serve as hints to Google News to help classify and show your content.
-Lean more about what each of the labels mean.
+They help Google News classify and show your content.
+Learn more about what each of the labels mean.

-The Google News Publisher Center isn't an authoring or a content management system (CMS).
-Your content (text, pictures, videos, audio) is created and managed elsewhere, and then is pulled into or linked from Publisher Center for post-production.
-Google News Publisher Center is also not a tool for producing online websites optimized for desktop web browsers.
+Google News Publisher Center isn't an authoring or a content management system (CMS).
+Google News Publisher Center also isn’t a tool to produce online websites optimized for desktop web browsers.

-Google automatically considers any content published on the web for inclusion in Google News; there’s no need to “apply.”
-However, only content that complies with our overall content policies and requirements will be eligible to appear:
+Google automatically considers any content published on the web for inclusion in Google News.
+There’s no need to apply.
+However, content is only eligible if it complies with our overall requirements and content policies.